How College Websites Can Prove Their Impact

 - What devices are people converting on?

 Tying website traffic and conversion data provides the insight you need to improve your website and to align your website with the business goals of your college or university.
+Constant website monitoring is often seen as the very best way to ensure that your website is performing at its very best.
 Conversion goals are the beginning to showing how the website is not just a cost center, but an investment that generates revenue for your higher education institution.

 Website Conversion Goals in Action: A University Case Study